Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients

 \emph{Future Surveys} -- The development of the Vera C. Rubin Observatory \citep{lsst} and its deep, wide-field optical imaging survey is expected to increase the transient discovery rate by orders of magnitude.
-This would cause the number of known LFBOTs to increase significantly, paving the way for more robust and rigorous analysis.
+This would cause the number of known LFBOTs to increase significantly, paving the way for more robust analysis.
 The results presented in this paper inform how to best handle each new LFBOT discovery and serve as a blueprint for statistical analysis of an expanded LFBOT sample.
-Furthermore, Rubin data, along with the advent of high-cadence wide-field UV surveys such as the Ultraviolet Transient Astronomy Satellite (ULTRASAT; \citealt{Shvartzvald2024}) and the Ultraviolet Explorer (UVEX; \citealt{Kulkarni2021}), will enable LFBOTs to be identified and followed up much earlier in their evolution.